After months of use, does your coffee pot have unsightly stains from your morning brew?

 Vinegar is a very popular household staple for cooking and cleaning.
 Many people turn to this basic ingredient when mixing together their household cleaners.
 Others might wonder exactly what it is about vinegar that gives it an advantage over other household cleaning products.

 At its very basic core, vinegar is an acidic compound formed when sugar is converted into alcohol.
 From here, more fermentation ensues and acetic acid is formed.
-It is this ingredient that makes vinegar such powerful cleaners.
+It is this ingredient that makes vinegar such a powerful cleaner.
 The main ingredient is strong enough to eat through a buildup in your home, particularly on your coffee pot.

 There are many types of vinegar available.
 Varieties range from apple cider vinegar to balsamic vinegar to red wine vinegar.
 Each one is completely unique in how it is formed and what uses you may have for it.
 When it comes to cleaning, most experts recommend that you turn to distilled white vinegar over the other varieties.